UnownHash/Xilriws-Public/README.md

 this assumes you have everything in the same docker network. if you're hosting it externally, change the hostname to something else accordingly.

+Optionally, you may `cp xilriws.json.example xilriws.json` to adjust certain parameters.

 ### Update